Teknologforeningen/tf-info/README.md

 `deno task dev`

+### Scripts

+To also run scripts locally (for refreshing the page, changing languages and working clock):

+`deno task scripts`

 ## htmx

 [htmx](https://htmx.org/) is used to solve some common problems.
 However, the machine running the website is running a